FALSIFICATION OF SERB "VICTIMS" AROUND SREBRENICA

 But as the Oric judgment makes clear, the facts do not support the equivalence thesis.
 Take the events in the village of Kravica, on the Serb Orthodox Christmas on January 7, 1993, for example.
 The alleged killing of scores of Serbs and destruction of their houses in the village is frequently cited in Serbia as the key example of the heinous crimes committed by the Muslim forces around Srebrenica.

+In fact, the Oric judgment confirms that there were Bosnian Serb military forces present in the village at the time of attack.
 In 1998, the wartime New York Times correspondent Chuck Sudetic wrote in his book on Srebrenica that, of forty-five Serbs who died in the Kravica attack, thirty-five were soldiers.
 Original Bosnian Serb army documents, according to the ICTY prosecutor and the Sarajevo-based Center for Research and Documentation of War Crimes, also indicate that thirty-five soldiers died.

 The critics also invoke unreliable statistics.
 A spokesman for the ruling Democratic Party of Serbia in the wake of the Oric judgment, for example, claimed that “we have documents showing that 3,260 people were found dead around Srebrenica from 1992-1995.”
 However, the book Hronike nasih grobalja (Chronicles of Our Graveyards) by the Serb historian Milivoje Ivanisevic (the president of the Belgrade Centre for Investigating Crimes Committed against the Serbian People), uses the significantly lower figure, of “more than 1,000 persons [who] died,” and contains the list, mostly made of men of military age.
-Among those killed, there were evidently a significant number of Bosnian Serb soldiers who died in the fighting, like in Kravica. [
+Among those killed, there were evidently a significant number of Bosnian Serb soldiers who died in the fighting, like in Kravica. [read full report]